Ron Fricke, director

 DVD format.
 Color.
 Dolby.

-In the early Ron Fricke's classic 1993 movie, Baraka, begins with a lingering shot of several peaceful snow monkeys sitting in the abandoned cistern of a hot spring somewhere in the mountains of Japan.
+Ron Fricke's classic 1993 movie, Baraka, begins with a lingering shot of several peaceful snow monkeys sitting in the abandoned cistern of a hot spring somewhere in the mountains of Japan.
 It is just after dawn.
 The steam from the spring wafts around the simian bathers.

 The camera settles on one monkey in particular.
 He seems elderly and clearly wishes nothing more than to remain where he is.
 The camera keeps going to his eyes.
 They are now pensive, now sleepy, remarkably human.